Resonance interaction energy between two entangled atoms in a photonic bandgap environment: The resonance interaction in a photonic bandgap environment

-where, as mentioned, $\wa$ is the atomic transition frequency and ${\bf p}_{A,B}^{ge}$ are matrix elements of the atomic operators between the ground and the excited state.
-We keep both rotating and counterrotating terms, because they give a comparable contribution in the low-frequency integral, even if off-resonance; these modes, as mentioned, are relevant at very large distance.
+where $\wa$ is the atomic transition frequency and ${\bf p}_{A,B}^{ge}$ are matrix elements of the atomic operators between the ground and excited state, that we assume real.
+Both rotating and counterrotating terms appear in Eq. \eqref{energyshift} as these terms give a comparable contribution in the low-frequency part of the integral.

-We are mainly interested to the three-dimensional and one-dimensional cases.
-In the latter case, an environment with a photonic bandgap and a quadratic dispersion relation is obtained experimentally in several ways using for example nanophotonic waveguides, photonic crystals, coupled transmission line resonators or coupled cavities arrays \cite{Lodahl-Mahmoodian15}.
+An analysis has been carried out on both the three-dimensional and one-dimensional case.
+In the latter, it has become possible to experimentally obtain an environment with a photonic bandgap and a quadratic dispersion relation near the gap using nanophotonic waveguides, photonic crystals guides, coupled transmission line resonators or coupled cavities arrays \cite{Lodahl-Mahmoodian15}.
+In the three-dimensional case, after the sum over polarizations, angular integration and in the continuum limit ($V \rightarrow \infty$), we obtain